-China has the fifth-largest forest area of any country in the world (Ministry of Forest of China, 2009) and encompasses a variety of forest biomes, from boreal forests in the north to subtropical/tropical evergreen broadleaf forests in the south (Fang et al.,
+China has the fifth-largest forest area of any country in the world (Ministry of Forest of China, 2010) and encompasses a variety of forest biomes, from boreal forests in the north to subtropical/tropical evergreen broadleaf forests in the south (Fang et al., 2010).
+With the implementation of national afforestation and reforestation programs since the late 1970s, such as the Three-North Protective Forest Program, the Natural Forest Conservation Program, and the Wetland Restoration Program, forest ecosystems in China are credited to have made a significant contribution to regional and global C sinks in recent decades (Fang et al., 2001, 2014a; Fang and Chen, 2001; Lei, 2005; Xu et al., 2010; Pan et al., 2011; Guo et al., 2013).
+Based on the biomass expansion factor (BEF) method and China's forest inventory data, Guo et al. (2013) estimated the spatiotemporal changes in the forest biomass C sink from 1977 to 2008 and concluded that the annual biomass C sink (70.2 Tg C yr-1, 1 Tg = 10^{12} g) offset 7.8% of the contemporary CO2 emissions in the country.

-- 2010).
-With the implementation of national afforestation and reforestation programs since the late 1970s, such as the Three-north Protective Forest Program, the Natural Forest Conservation Program, and the Wetland Restoration Program, forest ecosystems in China are credited with making a significant contribution to regional and global C sinks in recent decades (Fang et al., 2001, 2014a; Fang and Chen, 2001; Lei, 2005; - Xu et al., 2010; Pan et al., 2011; Guo et al., 2013).
-Based on the biomass expansion factor (BEF) method and China's forest inventory data, Guo et al. (2013) estimated the spatio-temporal changes in the forest biomass C sink from 1977 to 2008 and concluded that the annual biomass C sink (70.2 Tg C yr-1, 1 Tg = $10^{12}$ g) offset 7.8 % of the contemporary CO2 emissions in the country. - In general, increased forest biomass C sinks are driven by forest areal expansion and forest regrowth.
-The Forest Identity concept, developed for separating the variables of change in forest area, biomass and C densities (Kauppi et al., 2006; Waggoner, 2008), is useful to developing the method estimating the change in forest biomass C stock driven by different causes Using the Forest Identity concept, Shi et al. (2011) evaluated - the status of change in China's forests and showed that the increase in C sequestration was attributable to the increase in forest area and growing stock density over the last three decades.
-More recently, to explore the mechanisms that drive forest C sinks in East Asia, Fang et al. (2014a) used the Forest Identity approach to estimate the relative contributions of changing forest area and forest C density to the forest biomass C sink in China, Japan and South Korea.
+In general, increased forest biomass C sinks are driven by forest areal expansion and forest regrowth.
+The Forest Identity concept, developed for separating the variables of change in forest area, biomass, and C densities (Kauppi et al., 2006; Waggoner, 2008), is useful to develop a method to estimate the change in forest biomass C stock driven by different causes.
+Using the Forest Identity concept, Shi et al. (2011) evaluated the status of change in China's forests and showed that the increase in C sequestration was attributable to the increase in forest area and growing stock density over the last 3 decades.
+More recently, to explore the mechanisms that drive forest C sinks in east Asia, Fang et al. (2014a) used the Forest Identity approach to estimate the relative contributions of changing forest area and forest C density to the forest biomass C sink in China, Japan, and South Korea.
 These studies found that the relative contributions of the changing factors varied among countries and forest origin (planted vs. natural forests).
 Specifically, it was reported that forest areal expansion made a larger contribution to C sinks than increased biomass density for all forests.
-However, the study of

-- Fang et al. (2014a) did not analyze the spatial and temporal variability in the relative contributions of forest areal expansion and increased biomass density to China's forest C sinks.
-In this study, we used the Forest Identity concept and forest inventory data to quantify in detail the spatial and temporal difference in the relative contributions of forest areal expansion and increased biomass density to China's forest C sinks during the past 30 years.
-Furthermore, we discussed the primary reasons for reduced biomass C - past 30 years.
-Furthermore, we discussed the primary reasons for reduced biomass stocks of natural forests in some provinces of China.
+However, the study of Fang et al. (2014a) did not analyze the spatial and temporal variability in the relative contributions of forest areal expansion and increased biomass density to China's forest C sinks.
+In this study, we used the Forest Identity concept and forest inventory data to quantify the spatial and temporal difference in the relative contributions of forest areal expansion and increased biomass density to China's forest C sinks during the past 30 years in detail.
+Furthermore, we discussed the primary reasons for reduced biomass C stocks of natural forests in some provinces of China.